Health and Social Care (Safety and Quality) Act 2015

 Overview

-The Health and Social Care (Safety and Quality) Bill aims to improve the safety and quality of health and social care services in England, enhance information sharing between providers, and clarify the objectives of regulatory bodies for health and social care professions.
+The Health and Social Care (Safety and Quality) Bill aims to improve the safety and quality of health and social care services in England, improve information sharing between providers, and clarify the objectives of regulatory bodies for health and social care professions.

 Description